Is Ginger a Superfood?

 You can peel, chop, slice, grate and julienne ginger.
 It’s great in stir-frys, with chicken and seafood, you can bake with it and of course make ginger bread.
 Personally I like to make hot ginger tea (I’ve included a recipe below) and occasionally I eat carob coated crystallised ginger.

 Ginger may interact with some common prescription medications, contributing to unwanted side effects.
-Here are some of the more common interactions that may occur.
+You may want to get further advice on possible interactions that may occur.

 Easy Ginger Tea